Depression vs. Anxiety: How to Tell the Difference

 Both have physical symptoms

 The chemical effects of neurotransmitters also leave their physical mark on the body with anxiety and depression.
-People with depression may either sleep too much or not enough, and insomnia is a hallmark of anxiety’s constant state of high alert.
-“Neurotransmitters love to interfere with sleep,” Fletcher says.
-“Someone who wakes up early and can’t turn their brain off is suggestive of anxiety, while someone who has trouble waking up is suggestive of depression.”
+People with depression may either sleep too much or not enough, and insomnia is a hallmark of anxiety's constant state of high alert.
+"Neurotransmitters love to interfere with sleep," Fletcher says.
+"Someone who wakes up early and can't turn their brain off is suggestive of anxiety, while someone who has trouble waking up is suggestive of depression."
+That said, it is also very common that people with major depressive disorder wake up early and cannot fall back to sleep.
 Symptoms of fatigue could be partly due to lack of sleep, and studies also point to the role of inflammation in causing tiredness with depression.
-In addition: “Depression and anxiety have both been linked to poor appetite or overeating, as well as gastrointestinal issues, stomach pains, and indigestion,” Serani says.
+Even though depression can cause fatigue, it is often behavioral activation—doing more than one feels that they have the energy to—that can help to combat depression.
+Physical exercise is a great preventative and intervention for both anxiety and depression.
+In addition: "Depression and anxiety have both been linked to poor appetite or overeating, as well as gastrointestinal issues, stomach pains, and indigestion," Serani says.
 Watch out for the foods that can make your depression worse.

 Depression leads to suicidal thoughts or actions